jaychotaliya987/Getting_Better_At_C--/1_STL&BetterCode/Coding_Guideline.md

 ## G1 - No raw loops
 - Difficulty reading.
 - Performance Problem.
+- 9 times out of 10, a for-loop should either be the only code in a function, or the only code in the loop should be a function (or both).

 ### Alternatives to Raw Loops
 - Use algorithms in STL.